How to file for Medicare appeals

 You, your doctor, or a personal representative that you appoint can request an “organizational determination” from your Medicare Advantage plan if you disagree with a coverage decision.
 If you are not satisfied with the organizational determination, you have 60 days to file for a reconsideration from your plan, which is the first level of appeal.
 Depending on the type of decision you are appealing, the process may take from 72 hours to up to 60 days.
 If the plan decides against you, your appeal is automatically forwarded to Level 2, review by an Independent Review Entity (IRE).

-If you believe your Medicare Prescription Drug Plan should cover a prescription medication that you need, and the plan doesn’t cover that drug, you can file an appeal to your plan.
-Either you or your doctor can file the appeal.
-For more information, see How to file an appeal for a prescription drug your plan doesn’t cover.
+If you believe your Medicare Prescription Drug Plan should cover a prescription medication that you need, and the plan doesn’t cover it, you can file an appeal to your plan.
+Either you or your doctor can file this type of Medicare appeal.
+For more information, see this article.

-If you need help with Medicare plans and appeals, I’m happy to assist you.
+If you need help finding a Medicare health or prescription drug plan, I’m happy to assist you.
 You can request an email with personalized information or schedule a telephone call by clicking the appropriate button below.
 To see a list of plans in your area you may qualify for, click the “Compare Plans” button below.
-For immediate help, call me or another eHealth licensed insurance agent at 1-844-847-2660 (TTY users can call 711) Monday through Friday, 8AM to 8PM ET.